redgeneLauren/HTMLcourse-sample/Content/Working with Text/WorkingWithText.facts.md

 ### Facts for Working with Text

-HTML formatting is the process of formatting text in order to change the appearance of an HTML element.
+HTML formatting is a process of formatting text in order to change the appearance of an HTML element.

+HTML formatting elements are known as `inline elements`. `Inline elements` do not start on a new line or indented and can be written on the same line with other HTML elements.

-Here are a few of the `HTML Text Formatting Elements`:
+Here are a few of the `HTML Formatting Elements`:

 1. `Bold` - The `<b>` tag defines the `bold text`.
 Anything written inside the element `<b></b>` make characters appear bolded.